Department of Justice is now the Department of Communities and Justice. Find out more >

-The amount of costs that can be awarded is an amount that the magistrate thinks is reasonable.
+The amount of costs that can be awarded is an amount that the Court thinks is reasonable.

-If you want to make an application for an AVO but you are concerned that the court might award costs against you, you should get legal advice.
+If you want to make an application for an Apprehended Violence Order (AVO) but you are concerned that the Court might award costs against you, you should get legal advice.

 If the Court makes a costs order against you, you can appeal the decision to the District Court within 28 days of the date of the order.

 If the Court makes a costs order against the defendant, they can appeal the decision to the District Court within 28 days of the date of the order.

 For more information, see After Court.